 Transfer Application for Admission and Supplement Essays

 Applicants should submit the Coalition Application and must also complete the University of Chicago Supplement, plus an additional transfer application question as described below.
-Applicants will also be be prompted to create a UChicago Account, where they can submit information and view their admissions decision.
+Applicants will also be prompted to create a UChicago Account, where they can submit information and view their admissions decision.

 For transfer students, UChicago requires the Coalition Application.
 Through the online application platform, you submit basic information about your background, academic profile, and extracurricular activities, as well as an essay, and that information can be easily shared with multiple colleges you decide to apply to.